ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache/docs/README.md

 - [**🔀 Optional 2nd level**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CacheLevels.md): an optional 2nd level handled transparently, with any implementation of `IDistributedCache`
 - [**💣 Fail-Safe**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/FailSafe.md): a mechanism to avoids transient failures, by reusing an expired entry as a temporary fallback
 - [**⏱ Soft/Hard timeouts**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Timeouts.md): a slow factory (or distributed cache) will not slow down your application, and no data will be wasted
+- [**📢 Backplane**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Backplane.md): in a multi-node scenario, it can notify the other nodes about changes in the cache, so all will be in-sync
+- [**↩️ Auto-Recovery**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/AutoRecovery.md): automatic handling of transient issues with retries and sync logic
 - [**🧙‍♂️ Adaptive Caching**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/AdaptiveCaching.md): for when you don't know upfront the cache duration, as it depends on the value being cached itself
 - [**🔂 Conditional Refresh**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/ConditionalRefresh.md): like HTTP Conditional Requests, but for caching
 - [**🦅 Eager Refresh**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/EagerRefresh.md): start a non-blocking background refresh before the expiration occurs
-- [**📢 Backplane**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Backplane.md): in a multi-node scenario, it can notify the other nodes about changes in the cache, so all will be in-sync
 - [**🔃 Dependency Injection**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/DependencyInjection.md): native support for Dependency Injection, with a nice fluent interface including a Builder support
 - [**📛 Named Caches**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/NamedCaches.md): easily work with multiple named caches, even if differently configured
 - [**💫 Natively sync/async**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CoreMethods.md): native support for both the synchronous and asynchronous programming model